Student Handbook - Sexual Misconduct

 Filing a Complaint

-A student who wants to make a complaint alleging that he or she has been the victim of sexual misconduct may contact the Dean of Students or his/her designee at 388-6116, Campus Safety at 388-6911, or the Title IX Coordinator or Deputy Coordinator.
+A student who wants to make a complaint alleging that he or she has been the victim of sexual misconduct and/or relationship violence may contact the Dean of Students or his/her designee at 388-6116, Campus Safety at 388-6911, or the Title IX Coordinator or Deputy Coordinator.
 The individual who receives the complaint will review with the complainant the options available to address the incident.

 More information is available at our Sexual Assault Resources website.

 A student may choose not to report alleged sexual misconduct to College officials.
 The College respects the individual’s decision with respect to reporting; however, if information about sexual misconduct comes to the attention of the College, the College may:

 - Start an investigation even in the absence of a filed complaint.